-Tim Geyer ist Senior Editor bei VICE Deutschland und schreibt über Gesellschaftsthemen, Kriminalität und Cannabis.
+Tim Geyer ist Deputy Editor-in-Chief bei VICE Deutschland und schreibt über Drogenpolitik, Kriminalität und Gesellschaftsthemen.

 We Asked Every German Bundesliga Club What They Would Do If a Player Walked Off After Being Racially Abused